-Access Bank rewards over 9,000 Customers in Diamondxtrawins Campaign - Businessday NG
+Access Bank rewards over 9,000 Customers in DiamondXtraWins Campaign - Businessday NG

-Leading retail bank in Nigeria, Access bank Plc, has rewarded over 9,000 lucky customers in the Diamondxtra campaign tagged Xtrawins; a seasonal offer leveraging the ongoing Diamondxtra campaign to reward customers for saving and transacting on its digital channels.
+Access bank Plc, has rewarded over 9,000 lucky customers in the DiamondXtra campaign tagged XtraWins; a seasonal offer leveraging the ongoing DiamondXtra campaign to reward customers for saving and transacting on its digital channels.

 Adaeze Umeh, head, consumer banking, Access Bank Plc, explained that the Xtrawins initiative was born out of the need to transform the lives of the bank’s customers who have been transacting with the bank’s digital platforms especially with nationwide restricted movement in response to the Covid pandemic.